-The Moravian College Master of Arts in Performance Creation degree consists of 60 credit hours over two years—Fall, Spring and Summer—for a year-round academic program.
+The Moravian University Master of Arts in Performance Creation degree consists of 60 credit hours over two years—Fall, Spring and Summer—for a year-round academic program.

 This program is designed to promote creative self-discovery.
 Students chart their own path, through the creation of multiple performances--solo, ensemble, site-specific, community-based, international--and chronicle it as they develop their individual artistic voice.
 This ongoing reflection will lead to artist graduates equipped with the knowledge of their personal creative needs and productivity patterns, along with a developed understanding of how their work fits into the ever-broadening world of Performance Studies.

 As an immersive two-year experience imbedded in a professional ensemble theatre, students will learn performance creation skills, devising practices, approaches to solo and ensemble creation as well as site-specific and community-based work, performance theory, and the logistics of an international tour.
 (Cost of international travel is INCLUDED in tuition.)

 In their careers, most artists are challenged to do more than just “create art.”
 To prepare them for that, the program provides hand-on experience in fundraising, marketing, curriculum development and classroom teaching, and the production side of performance creation.

 These various learning opportunities take place in the context of students’ two-year residency with Touchstone Theatre--a 40 year old mission-driven ensemble of practicing artists who know the craft from daily engagement with their own brand of socially engaged performance creation.
 Interested students will have the option to specialize in community-based work, for which Touchstone Theatre has received international acclaim.

 2nd Fall (9 credits)

 |PERF 501-502||Topics in Performance Creation Techniques||(1/2 credit, repeated 2 times this semester for 1 credit total)|